• Skip to primary navigation

 Can I freeze the peppers?

-Yes, they freeze very well!
-I like to store in a glass or plastic container with a sealed lid.
-They will last for approximately 2 months.
+Yes, they freeze very well – but, I prefer to freeze them without the garlic/olive oil and add this fresh when serving.
+Store the roasted peppers in a glass or plastic container with a sealed lid.
+They will keep for approximately 2 months.

-What is the best way to store the peppers?
+What is the best way to store the roasted peppers?

 If not consuming straight away, freeze as per the instructions above.
 Otherwise, you can store in a sealed contained in the fridge for 4-5 days.
-If you have added the garlic and oil, I would keep for up to 3 days in the fridge.
+If you have added the garlic and oil, consume within 3 days in the fridge.

-Create a delicious antipasto platter by serving the Roasted Capsicums alongside some of these delicious recipes:
+• Create a delicious antipasto platter by serving the Roasted Capsicums alongside some of our other recipes, such as Cannellini Bean Dip, Oven Beef Baked Meatballs and Marinated Parmesan.

 I hope you’ll give these delicious Roasted Red Peppers a try – if you’re a fan of peppers/capsicums like we are, you’ll relish in the delicious flavour roasting gives them.
 Let me know in the comments below when you try them, and how you plan on using them!